-Urinary Incontinence is the complaint of involuntary loss(or leakage) of urine.
-It is primarily due to prostate enlargement in men or weakness of the pelvic floor muscles in women and an enlarged prostate in men.
+Urinary Incontinence is involuntary urine leakage.
+It happens primarily due to weakness of the pelvic muscles in women and an enlarged prostate in men.

 Based on the symptoms, urinary incontinence can be classed into different types.

-- Overflow Incontinence: There is small continuous leakage of urine due to under-activity of the detrusor muscles(smooth muscle lining the bladder that is used to expel urine), or bladder outlet obstruction.
+There is small continuous leakage of urine due to improper function of the detrusor muscle that is responsible for urination or due to bladder outlet obstruction.

 In modern medicine, there are methods of curing this condition, which include:

-- Pharmacotherapy: Anticholinergic drugs, for example, help reduce involuntary detrusor contractions mediated by acetylcholine.
+- Medicines: Anticholinergic drugs, for example, help reduce involuntary detrusor muscle contractions.

 - Surgical Options: detrusor myomectomy and bladder myomectomy.